angaaruriakhil/Simple-Chemistry-App/README.md

 <b>v1.2</b>

 - Removed some unneccesary variables by grouping them into lists and accessing via indexing, reducing complexity.
-- Fixed a nasty bug where properties of compound 2 were getting mixed with compound 3 (This bug was likely introduced in v1.1)
+- Fixed a nasty bug where the properties of compound 2 were getting mixed up with compound 3 (This bug was likely introduced in v1.1)
-- Changed illogical variable names(e.g. clicked11) to more logical ones.
+- Changed illogical variable names (e.g. clicked11) to more logical ones (e.g. element11)
 - Grouped some functions at the top of the code as opposed to the middle.
 (All functions should be grouped together in future).
 - Reduced line lengths to make code more legible.